Academic Code of Conduct

 II.
 Prohibited Academic Conduct

 The actions cited as prohibited conduct should be used as a guide rather than an exhaustive list of behaviors that the University considers misconduct and subject to disciplinary action.2

-- Cheating: includes Copying from another’s exam or other evaluative assignments.
-Using notes, books, digital devices or resources, or other materials for an exam or other evaluative assignments without explicit permission of the instructor.
+Cheating: includes Copying from another’s exam or other evaluative assignment.
+Using notes, books, digital devices or resources, or other materials for an exam or other evaluative assignment without explicit permission of the instructor.
 Submitting work that was previously used for another class without the informed permission of the instructor.
-Discussing or sharing information about questions or answers on an exam or other evaluative assignments without explicit permission of the instructor.
+Discussing or sharing information about questions or answers on an exam or other evaluative assignment without explicit permission of the instructor.
 Giving, taking, or receiving a copy of an exam without explicit permission of the instructor.
 Allowing another person to take an exam or complete an assignment for the student.
 Attempting to change the result of an exam or other evaluation.